Saturday, December 04, 2021

 If winter is approaching but container plants are still thriving, take steps to maintain color.
 To help protect annuals, move the pots closer to the house, for example under the roof, to delay their exposure to frost.
 Cover the plants overnight with a light blanket or plastic sheet and remove the cover in the morning.
 This method is particularly useful for protecting plants from unusually early frosts.

 Give your composite pergola a winter makeover and turn it into a welcome corner this season.
 Floral decorations with oversized bulbs will add a modern industrial tone and are particularly suited to grey backgrounds.
-You can also add a bit of greenery this winter by hanging winter baskets from the beams for extra colour and placing greenery inside the winter hanging baskets.
+You can also add a bit of greenery this winter by hanging winter baskets from the beams for extra color and placing greenery inside the winter hanging baskets.

 Occasional small tables can be decorated with potted plants or lanterns.
 Then, for an eye-catching focal point, add a portable fire pit.
 This creates a more intimate setting in which your guests can relax and unwind.
 The fire pit provides visual and psychological comfort that both you and your guests will benefit from.